Faculty and Staff

 Enrichment Teacher

-Mr. Jordan Hite is joining the Jeremiah School staff for the 2021-22 school year as an enrichment teacher.
 Jordan is an East Tennessee native who studied psychology and education at Carson Newman University.
 Jordan has worked with the Autism Society, Easter Seals, the Access Academy, and Bold Gold.
 After years of traveling the country and living on the west coast, he recently moved back to East Tennessee where he now resides with his wife and daughter.
 They have a baby boy on the way.
 Jordan is an avid outdoorsman who can be found camping in the blue rides, gardening with his wife, or playing board games on his patio.
 He has a passion for bringing nature to the classroom and taking the classroom into nature.

 Correna Fowler

-Teacher Assistant
+Teacher’s Assistant

 Intern

-Ms. McKinna is joining the Jeremiah School for the 2022-2023 school year.
+Gracie Orr is joining the Jeremiah School staff as an intern for the 2024-2025 school year.